jonase/eastwood/doc/README-clojure-annotations.md

 This is similar to the marker macro idea, but does not require defining any new macros.
-It uses the existing Clojure special form `do`, where the extra arguments are not the last argument, and thus as long as they have no side effects, they should not alter the behavior of the program.
+It uses the existing Clojure special form `do`, where the expression wrapped must be the last argument, and the additional arguments are before that.
+As long as the additional arguments have no side effects, they should not affect the behavior of the program.

 ```clojure
 (defn my-fn [a b c]